 Miriam Ferzli is a Teaching associate Professor and Alumni Distinguished Undergraduate Professor in the Department of Biological Sciences at NC State University.
 She teaches large lecture introductory biology courses for biology majors and the SCALE-UP (Student-Centered Active Learning Environments with Upside-down Pedagogies) format.
 She also directs an undergraduate research program.
 As part of these roles, Miriam became very involved with graduate student teaching assistant professional development (GTA PD) and has collaborated with the Graduate School to establish certificate programs and the Interdisciplinary Consortium for the Advancement of TA Training.
 Currently, Miriam is co-chair for the Center for the Integration of Research in Teaching and Learning at NC State’s Graduate School.
 As part of these groups, she has developed course curriculum and workshops to advance GTA PD.
 She has also investigated the stages of development of GTAs as they progress through their teaching experiences and actively evaluated GTA teaching in the classroom/laboratory.

-Dr. Sarah Heckman is a Teaching Associate Professor and Assistant Director of Undergraduate Programs with the Department of Computer Science.
-She is also a three time graduate of Computer Science at NC State, and received her PhD in August of 2009.
-Dr. Heckman received the NC State University Outstanding Teacher Award and the Alumni Association Outstanding Teacher Award as a representative of the College of Engineering in Spring 2015.
+Dr. Sarah Heckman is a Teaching Associate Professor and Director of Undergraduate Programs with the Department of Computer Science.
+She is also a three-time graduate of Computer Science at NC State, and received her PhD in August of 2009.
+Dr. Heckman is an Alumni Association Distinguished Undergraduate Professor and received the NC State University Outstanding Teacher Award as a representative of the College of Engineering in Spring 2015.
 She is a member of the Academy of Outstanding Teachers at NC State.
 Dr. Heckman teaches several of the core courses in software engineering and programming languages.
 Her research interests are in computer science education and software engineering.
 As a graduate student, she was a three-time recipient of the IBM PhD Fellowship.

 Beverly Jones Williams